CCurl/cf/README.md

 ![Editing](/images/editing.jpg)

 ## What is cf?
-- cf is NOT ColorForth, but it does use markers in the source to control its mode.
+- cf is inspired by ColorForth, but it is NOT ColorForth.
+- Like ColorForth, cf uses markers in the source to control its mode.
-- cf is a byte-coded system written in C.
 - cf uses the VM from c3.
 See this for details: https://github.com/CCurl/c3
-- cf has 6 modes: DEFINE, COMMENT, INLINE, COMPILE, MACHINE, and INTERPRET.
+- cf has 6 modes: DEFINE, COMMENT, INLINE, COMPILE, INTERPRET, and MACHINE.
-- cf uses a either a marker code (in the whitespace) or a word to identify each mode.
+- cf supports using a marker byte in the whitespace or a word to identify each mode.
-- cf includes a simple text editor that will color the code to identify how it will be processed.
+- cf includes a simple block editor that colors the file to identify how it will be processed.
 - cf is a work in progress.
+Please collaborate with me on it!

+## Notes:
+- Words like IF/THEN are defined in block 0.
+- They are WHITE (INTERPRETED) because they generate code.
+- BEGIN, WHILE, UNTIL, and AGAIN are also interpreted.

-### The markers:
+## The markers:

 |Mode       |Color   | Code  |Editor  | Word |
 | :--       | :--    | :--   | :--    | :--  |